 Those living by bodies of water pay flood insurance.
 This can be a considerably high and totally unforeseen cost when buying a home near the water.
 The risk of flooding and damage from intense storms makes it more statistically likely you’ll need it.

 Seek a real estate agent who specializes in particular areas and specific neighborhoods by the water.
 They will have the capability to answer your questions and bring things to your attention.
 An agent who is unfamiliar with neighborhoods where you want to live puts you at a disadvantage.

 Some sacrifice urban luxuries for rural pleasantries.
 Homes by the sea may require their own septic systems, have limited electrical outlets or Internet connection, and may not feature traditional plumbing.
 A septic system can be very expensive.
-Ask your real estate agent about the age, condition, and validity of the present system.
+Ask your real estate agent about the age, condition, the validity of the present system and when the next septic tank cleaning is scheduled.
 Also, discuss the indoor water purity levels.

 Homes by the sea may feature elements that help guard the foundation and exterior from storms.
 Storm shutters, built-in floodgates, and advanced gutter systems, protect the home from incoming water and intense rainfall.
 Ask an agent whether a home of interest is updated and fit to withstand storm seasons and high waters.
 Head to Summerset Marine for information related to piers and boat lifts.

 If you’re buying the property to be a family or year-round home, consider the size.
 Homeowners by the water may sacrifice size for location, owning smaller bedrooms and spaces with limited closet space and square footage.
 Be sure the size of the home is a practical solution for your intentions despite its location and allure.